Faculty Enhancement Program

 Undergraduate and graduate students enrolled in any major in the College of Arts and Sciences are invited to apply for travel funding.
 The program supports students who want to attend conferences or other professional venues to present their research activities conducted with faculty members in the college.
 Students also may apply for funding to travel to conduct their research or to learn research techniques.

 The undergraduate projects can — but do not have to be — supported by the college's undergraduate research program.
-The program may cover airfare, state vehicle rental, hotel, per diem, ground transportation and conference registration fees.
+The program may cover airfare, state vehicle rental, hotel, ground transportation and conference registration fees.

 Undergraduate Research Program